JeetKanakhara9/Banking-System/README.txt

+This is a Client Server Based Banking system created using Socket Programing in C language.

 First Run the "createdb.c" file - It will create account of admin with username as -admin and password as -admin